slackbotai/slack-bot/README.md

     }
     ```

-6. You'll now be at the confirmation stage `Review summary & create your app` Where you can have a quick look before you create the bot.
+6. You'll now be at the confirmation stage `Review summary & create your app` Where you can have a quick look before you create the bot by pressing `Create`.

 7. Great, now you've created your bot, but we're not done just yet, but almost!
 Under `Settings`, head to `Basic Information`, and under `App-Level Tokens` press `Generate Token and Scopes`.
 Paste the token name as `SLACK_BOT_TOKEN`, then press `Add Scope` and select the scope `connections:write` for it, then press `Generate`.
-When you've created it, make sure to save the API key and paste it in your `.env` file within the `SLACK_BOT_TOKEN` variable.
+When you've generated it, make sure to copy the API key for example with the `Copy` button, then pressing `Done`.
+Paste the API key in your `.env` file within the `SLACK_BOT_TOKEN` variable.
 You can also set your bot's profile picture here if you want while you're at it.

 8. Now, under `Features`, press `App Home` and under `Show Tabs` tick the box for `Allow users to send Slash commands and messages from the messages tab`.

 9. Now it's time for our second and final Slack API key.
 We head back to `Settings` and press `Install App`.
-Press the button `Install to ai-bot`, continue by pressing `Allow`, then finally make sure to copy the `Bot User OAuth Token` API key and paste it into the `SLACK_BOT_TOKEN` variable in your `.env` file.
+Press the button `Install to ai-bot`, continue by pressing `Allow`, then finally make sure to copy the `Bot User OAuth Token` API key with the `Copy` button and paste it into the `SLACK_BOT_TOKEN` variable in your `.env` file.

 10. Great!
 Your bot should now be configured properly with Slack.
-We just got to connect it with our source code!
+We just got to connect it with our source code and the local database!

 ## Installation

-1. Clone the repository manually or use GitHub Desktop:
+1. Clone the repository manually or use GitHub Desktop then make sure that you are in the `slack-bot` code's current directory (cd) on your machine using a terminal:

     ```bash
     git clone https://github.com/slackbotai/slack-bot.git